- The certificates with which you can establish your eligibility for admission are listed on the Admission to Studies

 Most University of Stuttgart study programs have enrollment limits in effect.
 This means that there is only a limited number of study places available in a program.
 In each case, 8-10% of study places are reserved for international applicants.
 Most are allocated based on applicant qualifications as attested to by school leaving certificates and grade transcripts for studies already completed.

-Certain study programs at the University of Stuttgart require an entrance examination (formerly aptitude assessment).
+Certain study programs at the University of Stuttgart require an entrance examination.
 It is designed to assess special aptitude and motivation for the chosen program.
 Applicants who do not meet the stipulated minimum requirements do not complete the admissions process.
 All applicants, regardless of nationality or country where a degree was obtained, must participate in this procedure.

 This entrance examination is not an examination in the traditional sense in all cases.
 It may rather be a selection procedure that differs from discipline to discipline.
 You can find out from the applicable Selection Criteria and Admissions Statutes of the study programs what procedure the study program you are interested in follows.

-In some study programs, in cases where sufficient credits are applied – normally, for the preliminary or intermediate examination – the entrance examination may be dispensed with.
+In some study programs, in cases where sufficient credits are applied the entrance examination may be dispensed with.
 Since validation is given only after the submission of the application, be sure in any case to hand in the relevant documents and records and to take eventual tests (timeframe July/August).

 The criteria for entrance examination differ by study program.
-Normally, the deadlines for applying for these entrance examinations coincide with those of applying for the study program, namely July 15 or January 15.
+Normally, the deadlines for applying for these entrance examinations coincide with those applying for the study program.
 Some study programs may, however, have earlier application deadlines.

-For more detailed information, check the University Selection Process and Entrance Examination websites and the corresponding Selection Criteria and Admissions Statutes.
+For more detailed information, check the restricted admission (NC) and entrance exam website and the corresponding selection criteria and admissions statutes.